 Safe, Comfortable Tooth Extractions

-When Would I Need Tooth Extraction?
+When Would I Need Tooth Extractions?

 We will do our best to help you keep your natural teeth for life, but we may recommend tooth extraction in the following situations: